Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Computational results

 \subsection{Instances}

 All experiments were conducted on a Windows~10 PC with a 12th-generation Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i7-12700H processor, using Python~3.10.18 (64-bit).
 A set of benchmark instances for the PCP was generated based on the EV charging scheduling scenario.
-Let $T$ denote the scheduling horizon, $d$ the fixed charging duration, $N$ the number of vehicles, and $C$ the number of charging piles.
-For each vehicle $i \in \{1,\dots,N\}$, $K$ candidate charging start times $s_{i,k}$ were sampled uniformly at random from $[0,\,T-d]$, yielding intervals $[s_{i,k},\,s_{i,k}+d]$.
-By fixing $|V|$ (the total number of intervals) and $K$, the number of vehicles is $N = |V|/K$.
+Let $T$ denote the scheduling horizon, $d$ the fixed charging duration, $|N|$ the number of vehicles, and $C$ the number of charging piles.
+For each vehicle $i \in N$, $K$ candidate charging start times $s_{i,k}$ were sampled uniformly at random from $[0,\,T-d]$, yielding intervals $[s_{i,k},\,s_{i,k}+d]$.
+By fixing $|\mathcal I|$ (the total number of intervals) and $K$, the number of vehicles is $|N| = |\mathcal I|/K$.
 Each interval corresponds to a vertex in the PCP graph, and vertices of the same vehicle form a partition.
 Conflict edges connect vertices either within the same partition or between overlapping intervals of different vehicles, respecting the charging pile capacity $C$.

 All instances used $T=24$, $d=3$, and $C \in \{5,10\}$.
 They were stored in text format with metadata recording time windows and partition indices.
-Files follow the naming convention \texttt{vVcCKsS}, where $V$ is the number of vehicles, $C$ the number of piles, $K$ the number of candidate intervals per vehicle, and $S$ the random seed.
+Files follow the naming convention \texttt{V\{V\}\_vpc\{K\}\_s\{S\}} (e.g., \texttt{V120\_vpc6\_s1}), where $V$ indicates the total number of candidate intervals or PCP vertices (i.e., $|\mathcal I|$), \texttt{vpc} denotes the number of candidate intervals per vehicle ($K$), and $S$ is the random seed.
+Under this convention, the number of vehicles is $|N|=|\mathcal I|/K$.
 The maximum computational time per instance was 3600 seconds; if this limit was reached, the solver returned the incumbent best feasible solution.